-Academic Probation and Recovery
+Academic Recovery Program

-Academic Resources for the Recovery Program
+Academic Recovery Program

 Kingsborough Community College New Start Program

 New Start is a program designed to assist students who have had academic difficulty at certain cooperating senior colleges.
 Students eligible for New Start are admitted to Kingsborough as students in good academic standing.
-They may enroll in any of Kingsborough's degree programs and may register for day, evening, or weekend classes on a full-time or part-time basis.
+They may enroll in any of Kingsborough's degree programs and may register for the day, evening, or weekend classes on a full-time or part-time basis.
 Up to 30 previous college credits can be applied toward an associate degree at Kingsborough, with no prior grades carried over.
-St. Francis College students who successfully complete the program with their associate degree will be allowed to readmit, on probation, to complete their SFC bachelor’s degree (student can readmit as long as no other holds are on the student’s account)
+St. Francis College students who successfully complete the program with their associate degree will be allowed to readmit, on probation, to complete their SFC bachelor’s degree (student can readmit as long as no other holds are on the student’s account).
+Learn More

-Academic Resource & Recovery
+Associate Director | Academic Resource & Recovery

+Room 6108.
 Appointments can be made through Navigate.